MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

     To get started with the ``gh`` cli, see the `gh quickstart guide <https://docs.github.com/en/github-cli/github-cli/quickstart>`_

+.. admonition:: Definitions

+    ``Upstream``: the primary or parent repository, owned by the MetOffice github organisation.
+Only maintainers have write access to this repository.

+    ``Fork`` or ``Downstream``: a copy of the upstream repository, owned by the developer.
+This is where development branches are created and worked on.

+    ``Remote``: the version of either the upstream or the forked repository that is hosted by Github.

+    ``Clone``: a local copy of either the upstream or the forked repository.

+    Further definitions can be found in the `GitHub Glossary <https://docs.github.com/en/get-started/learning-about-github/github-glossary>`_.

 Simulation Systems github repositories are setup with at least 2 protected branches, ``stable`` and ``main`` (with the potential for additional version branches to be added).

 * ``stable`` - This branch is the default github branch and generally remains unchanged throughout a release cycle.
 It is the stable point from which new branches should be cut.
 Only new releases and small hotfixes to a release will be merged back into this branch.
 * ``main`` - This branch is where new development pull requests will be merged.
 It will never be behind the ``stable`` branch, but will regularly be ahead.
 All pull requests should be set to target this branch (more on this later) and a CI check will fail if it isn't.

-All general development for Simulation Systems Github repos will take place on forks of that repository.
+All general development for Simulation Systems Github repositories will take place on forks of that repository.
 It is the responsibility of the developer to maintain their own fork.
 See :ref:`forking` for advice on forking.

-The development cycle can be seen below. ``Upstream`` (blue) refers to parent repository, owned by the MetOffice github organisation. ``Downstream`` (grey) refers to the forked repository, owned by the developer.
+The development cycle can be seen below.

 .. image:: images/git-dev-strategy.svg
     :class: dark-light